Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we release a new dataset for long-term place recognition known as the Wild-Places Dataset, which is the first large-scale dataset for place recognition in unstructured, natural environments for both short and long term revisits.
-We release roughly 67K point cloud submaps with accompanying 6DoF ground truth trajectories generated by our SLAM system, collected over the course of 14 months using a handheld sensor payload.
-We provide an initial benchmarking for existing state-of-the-art approaches trained on our dataset for place recognition, and demonstrate the significant challenge presented by long-term revisits in dynamic unstructured environments.
-For future work, we plan on extending the dataset to include semantic labels for point cloud segmentation to enable additional downstream 3D scene understanding tasks in natural environments.
+In this paper, we release a new dataset for long-term place recognition known as the Wild-Places dataset, which is the first large-scale dataset for place recognition in unstructured, natural environments for both short and long term revisits.
+We release roughly 63K point cloud submaps with accompanying 6DoF ground truth trajectories generated by our SLAM system, collected over the course of 14 months using a handheld sensor payload.
+We provide an initial benchmarking of existing state-of-the-art approaches trained on our dataset for place recognition, and demonstrate the significant challenge posed by long-term revisits in dynamic unstructured environments.
+For future work, we plan on extending the dataset to include semantic labels for point cloud segmentation to enable additional downstream tasks such as 3D scene understanding in natural environments.